AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new section has been added on how to remove an address from the quarantine list.
 [Read more](../../sending/using/understanding-quarantine-management.md#removing-a-quarantined-address)

+The **Quarantine vs Denylist** section has been clarified.
+[Read more](../../sending/using/understanding-quarantine-management.md#quarantine-vs-denylist)

 ## July 2021 {#doc-updates-july-2021}

 A new section has been added to describe how to allow users to subscribe or unsubscribe from multiple services from a single landing page.
 [Read more](../../channels/using/managing-landing-page-form-data.md#multiple-subscriptions)